|SCIENTIFIC DISCIPLINARY SECTOR||MED/48|

 All class schedules are posted on the EasyAcademy portal.

-Examination appeals for the winter session (January - February) and for the summer session (June, July and September) will be available.
+Exam sessions will be available for the winter session (January - February) and for the summer session (June, July and September).

 It includes at least 2 questions asked by the teachers in charge of teaching